unicode-org/message-format-wg/spec.md

 and selection between them is made according to the corresponding Selector values.
 From this it follows that a valid SelectMessage must have at least as many `select` entries as its highest count of SelectCase `key` entries within its `cases`.
+The `fallback` value of a Selector is used in addition to its `value` when selecting one of the `cases` during formatting.
+It should match exactly one of the corresponding SelectCase `key` values.

 As a SelectMessage is not a valid PatternElement, it is not possible for it to be placed within the `value` of another message.